MaximumProgrammer/vimsettings/README.md

 https://github.com/bbchung/Clamp
 https://github.com/neoclide/coc.nvim
 ```
-Searrching for references with CScope or CTAG
+Searching for references with CScope or CTAG in your code basis:

 ```
 CTag: